-The Town IGAs require that the proceeds of the Infrastructure Capital Mill Levy and the Town Capital and Maintenance Mill Levy be paid by the Districts to the Town no later than 30 days after receipt, to be deposited by the Town in a separate fund; provided, however, that the Districts are permitted to retain revenues from the Infrastructure Capital Mill Levy to the extent needed to pay debt service on obligations repayable in whole or in part from such mill levy (which includes the 2019 Bonds).
+The Town IGAs require that the proceeds of the Infrastructure Capital Mill Levy and the Town Capital and Maintenance Mill Levy be paid by the Districts to the Town; provided, however, that the Districts are permitted to retain revenues from the Infrastructure Capital Mill Levy to the extent needed to pay debt service on obligations repayable in whole or in part from such mill levy (which includes the 2019 Bonds).

 The Town IGAs also impose a debt limit on the Districts of \$90,068,750, exclusive of refunding, which is consistent with the debt limit set forth in the Service Plans.
-The Town IGAs also require the Districts to file an annual report with the Town.